camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 * **BPMN models:** Camunda Cloud uses BPMN like Camunda Platform does, which generally allows use of the same model files, but you might need to configure *different extension atrributes* (at least by using a different namespace).
 Furthermore, Camunda Cloud has a *different coverage* of BPMN concepts that are supported (see [Camunda Cloud BPMN coverage](https://docs.camunda.io/docs/reference/bpmn-processes/bpmn-coverage) vs [Camunda Platform BPMN coverage](https://docs.camunda.org/manual/latest/reference/bpmn20/)), which might require some model changes.
 Note that the coverage of Camunda Cloud will increase over time.

 * **DMN models:** In Camunda Platform, the Camunda DMN engine is directly integrated into the platform.
-This is not yet the case for Camunda Cloud, but you can use the [Zeebe DMN Worker](https://github.com/camunda-community-hub/zeebe-dmn-worker) provided as community extension, which can process your existing DMN models.
+This is not yet the case for Camunda Cloud, but you can use the [Zeebe DMN Worker](https://github.com/camunda-community-hub/zeebe-dmn-worker) provided as a community extension, which can process your existing DMN models.

 * **CMMN models:** It is not possible to run CMMN on Zeebe, *CMMN models cannot be migrated*.
-You can remodel cases in BPMN according to [Building Flexibility into BPMN Models](https://camunda.com/best-practices/building-flexibility-into-bpmn-models/).
+You can remodel cases in BPMN according to [Building Flexibility into BPMN Models](https://camunda.com/best-practices/building-flexibility-into-bpmn-models/), keeping in mind the [Camunda Cloud BPMN coverage](https://docs.camunda.io/docs/reference/bpmn-processes/bpmn-coverage).

 * **Application code:** The application code needs to use *a different client library and different APIs*.
 This will lead to code changes you must implement.